Wei Na Sim is a counsel in the Litigation & Dispute Resolution practice in Mayer Brown's Hong Kong office.

 - Acted for a trust company in a claim commenced by an individual in the Singapore High Court for an alleged inter vivos gift by the trust company’s deceased client to the claimant.

-National University of Singapore, Bachelor of Laws
+National University of Singapore, LLB (Hons)

 - Hong Kong